No proposals 'at all' from Britain on Brexit impasse, Ireland says

 “Regardless of what’s happening in Westminster, we need to be preparing for the worst.
 Any business that is not planning for a no deal is being naive.
 They need to be confronted with the reality from government and state agencies of how to prepare,” Coveney said.

-“”We know that there are still 3,000 companies in Ireland who had trade with the UK that was worth more than 100,000 euros ($111,440) last year who haven’t yet contacted Revenue to get an EORI (customs) number, and that’s madness.”
+“We know that there are still 3,000 companies in Ireland who had trade with the UK that was worth more than 100,000 euros (90,771 pounds) last year who haven’t yet contacted Revenue to get an EORI (customs) number, and that’s madness.”

 The backstop is an insurance policy approved by Johnson’s predecessor Theresa May meant to uphold the invisible border between EU-member Ireland and Northern Ireland after Brexit pending a future EU-UK trade deal.